tapdata/tapdata-docs/docs/user-guide/advanced-settings/manage-function.md

    :::tip

-   Alternatively, you can click **Import** and then import functions from the package (which must comply with Tapdata standards).
+   Alternatively, you can click **Import** and then import functions from the package (which must comply with TapData standards).
 Subsequently, functions from that JAR package can be used in JS nodes using the general format: function name.method name (specific parameters).

    :::